 Unexpected medical bills top the list of health care costs that Americans are afraid they will not be able to afford.
 The public agrees that surprise medical bills should be a top health care priority, and policy solutions are attainable.

 This resource center provides policymakers with a dedicated, independent source of information on ways to address surprise medical bills, including the recently enacted federal law known as the No Surprises Act.
 Our experts are also available to provide technical assistance and unbiased feedback on your questions about surprise medical bills and the No Surprises Act.

 Who We Are

 The Center on Health Insurance Reforms (CHIR) is composed of a team of nationally recognized experts on private health insurance and health reform.
 We are based at Georgetown University’s Health Policy Institute (HPI), and work regularly with a multidisciplinary group of faculty and staff dedicated to conducting research on issues related to health policy and health services.
 HPI is affiliated with the University’s public policy graduate programs (the McCourt School of Public Policy).

-Consistent with our mission and values, CHIR’s goal is to help policymakers protect consumers, promote affordability, and adopt comprehensive surprise medical bill protections, including the No Surprises Act.
+Consistent with our mission and values, CHIR’s goal is to help policymakers protect consumers, promote affordability, and adopt and implement comprehensive surprise medical bill protections, including the No Surprises Act.
 We do so by providing:

 - Comprehensive Online Resources.
 The resource center will help educate policymakers, provide unbiased educational resources, and share up-to-date research on surprise medical bills.